-We emerged from the challenging past couple of years with excellent credit quality throughout our portfolio.
-However, we did see a marginal uptick in automobile delinquencies towards the end of the year - potentially a sign of inflationary pressures on household budgets that we will continue to carefully monitor.
+However, we did see a marginal uptick in automobile delinquencies towards the end of the year - potentially a Our loan growth is primarily attributable to our indirect sign of inflationary pressures on household budgets that auto lending and our commercial lending businesses.
+Jointly, these two disciplines make up 70% of our loan we will continue to carefully monitor.